Aeneas Mackintosh: Between expeditions

 Mackintosh returned to England in June 1909.
 On reporting to the P & O, he was informed that due to his impaired sight he was discharged.
 Without immediate prospects of employment, he agreed, early in 1910, to accompany Douglas Mawson (who had served as a geologist on the Nimrod expedition and was later to lead the Australasian Antarctic Expedition) on a trip to Hungary, to survey a potential goldfield which Shackleton was hoping would form the basis of a lucrative business venture.
 Despite a promising report from Mawson, nothing came of this.
-Mackintosh later launched his own treasure-hunting expedition to Cocos Island off the Panama Pacific coast, but again returned home empty-handed.
-In February 1912, Mackintosh married Gladys Campbell, and settled into an office job as assistant secretary to the Imperial Merchant Service Guild in Liverpool.
+Mackintosh later launched his own treasure-hunting expedition to Cocos Island off Costa Rica's Pacific coast but again returned home empty-handed.
+In February 1912, Mackintosh married Gladys Campbell and settled into an office job as assistant secretary to the Imperial Merchant Service Guild in Liverpool.
 The safe, routine work did not satisfy him: "I am still existing at this job, stuck in a dirty office," he wrote to a former Nimrod shipmate.
 "I always feel I never completed my first initiation—so would like to have one final wallow, for good or bad!"
 He was therefore delighted, early in 1914, to receive an invitation from Shackleton to join the latter's Imperial Trans-Antarctic Expedition, which was to attempt the first transcontinental crossing of Antarctica.